Lori Laitman: Critical reviews

 The Journal of Singing — "There seems to be no limit to the wellspring of Lori Latiman’s com- positional inspiration...Every facet of Laitman’s genius is on vivid display here, but the disk especially celebrates her bountiful, wide-ranging imagination.
 Whatever the task, challenge or opportunity may be, Laitman engages with it in a way that scrupulously serves the text while shedding new and illuminating light on the world and the human condition.
 Her music always sounds completely fresh and new..."

 In 2022 Laitman started making films of her art songs in conjunction with Positive Note in the UK.
-The first, Sarong Song, is a hybrid presentation of classical song, poetry, and original art and can be found on YouTube.
+The first, Sarong Song, is a hybrid presentation of classical song, poetry, and original art, to illustrations by Ian Archie Beck, and can be found on YouTube.
 It was selected by The Swedish International Film Festival and The Montreal Independent Film Festival, Yale in Hollywood Film Festival, American Golden Picture International Film Festival, won for best composer at the Mindfield Film Festival in Albuquerque, and was a finalist in the 4theatre.com Film Festival.
+The second, "The Apple Orchard," was released in March 2024, and has won Best Musical Score, Short Film in the 2025 Berlin Kiez Film Festival, Best Original Score in the Washington DC International Cinema Festival, received a Silver Medal in Composition at the Global Music Awards, won for Best Song at the Cannes World Film Festival for Best Song, won Honorable Mention at the Mindfield Film Festival in Albuquerque, won the Silver Medal for Best Score at the Mindfield Film Festival in Los Angeles, was nominated for Best Original Music in the Swedish International Film Festival and is now a Semi-Finalist in contention for Best Score at the Los Angeles Film Awards.